weareplanet/commercetools-planet-integration/README.md

 > This approach allows to drastically simplify the deployment (only one function should be deployed for everything).
 Pay attention - if you need a separate scaling for different use cases - you can just deploy the same function into different AWS Lambdas etc. (with some codebase overhead, but still with a simplified deployment scenario).
-Only if it is really needed, `app/domain/environment-agnostic-handlers/index.ts` can be corrected to re-export more cpecific handlers so that every one becomes accessible the same way as all-operations-handler is (via the index file).
+In case of necessity, `app/domain/environment-agnostic-handlers/index.ts` can be corrected to re-export more cpecific handlers so that every one becomes accessible the same way as all-operations-handler is (via the index file).
 At the moment of the initial design it was considered redundant.

 ## Programming language